demonico85/cleaving/docs/source/example.md

 jump SELF here
 ```

-   To keep the main directory clean from all the output files generated during the run, we include such files in two subdirs `out` and `data` which must be created before running the simulation, otherwise Lammps will throw an error.
+To keep the main directory clean from all the output files generated during the run, we print those files in the `out` and `data` folders.

-   We refer to the [Lammps documentation](https://docs.lammps.org/jump.html) for the use of the use of the `jump` command to create a loop.
-Each iteration of the loops produces the following files:
+We refer to the [LAMMPS documentation](https://docs.lammps.org/jump.html) for the use of the `jump` command to create a loop.
+Each iteration of the loop produces the following files:

 * `Fstep1.${cnt}.data`: data file containing the last configuration of the i-th iteration
-   * `ave.F.${cnt}.out`: File which contains a summary of  the properties of the system, including the work (f_f2)
+* `ave.F.${cnt}.out`: File which contains a summary of the properties of the system, including the work (`f_f2`)

 ### Step 2

-In the second step we are switching off the interactions among the two sides of the cleaving wall.
+In the second step we switch off the interactions among the two sides of the cleaving wall.

-1. Copy the last `Fstep1.${i}.data` file from the Step1 folder
+1. Copy the last `Fstep1.${i}.data` file from the [Step 1](#step-1) folder

 2. The switching off is implemented directly in the definition of the pair interactions.
 We therefore need to change the pair interaction to the new defined type